YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Vitamins can support the process, but they do not remove the normal waiting period.
 Shedding can happen.
 Early growth can be uneven.
 One area can look slower than another.
 The patient may feel that nothing is happening, even when the scalp is moving through a normal stage.

-When patients ask me about slow growth, I look at the timeline, photographs, donor condition, recipient area healing, and the original plan.
-It is usually more helpful to track hair transplant growth calmly than to keep adding products because one week looked disappointing.
+With slow growth, I look at the timeline, photographs, donor condition, recipient area healing, and the original plan.
+It is more helpful to track hair transplant growth with a steady photo routine than to keep adding products because one week looked disappointing.

 When are vitamins not enough to solve the problem?

-Vitamins are not enough when the real issue is poor surgical planning, an unrealistic graft number, ongoing hair loss, a weak donor area, an unnatural hairline design, or surgery done too early.
+Vitamins are not enough when the real issue is poor surgical planning, an unrealistic graft number, ongoing hair loss, poor donor capacity, an unnatural hairline design, or surgery done too early.
 In these situations, supplements may support the body, but they cannot correct the main mistake.

 If a patient has active hair loss, the decision may be less about vitamins and more about timing.
 A patient who had surgery while the pattern was still changing may need a different discussion about active hair loss before surgery.
 The right support does not remove the need for the right indication.

 Vitamins also cannot change the limits of the donor area.
-In FUE hair transplant, every graft comes from a limited donor budget.
+In FUE hair transplant, every graft comes from a limited safe donor supply.
 If the donor area is overused or the grafts are poorly distributed, no supplement can return those grafts to the donor area.

-I do not like two extremes.
-One extreme says vitamins are everything.
+The two extremes both cause confusion.
+One says vitamins are everything.
 The other says they do not matter at all.
-My position is between these two.
-I see vitamins as an important supportive part of the recovery plan, but the strongest results still come from good candidacy, careful surgery, clean aftercare, realistic planning, and long term medical thinking.
+The more useful position is between those two.
+Vitamins can support the recovery plan, but the strongest results still come from good candidacy, careful surgery, clean aftercare, realistic planning, and long-term medical thinking.

-The best way to use hair transplant vitamins is to support a strong surgical plan, not to rescue a weak one.
-When the operation is done carefully and the patient’s body is supported well, the recovery period becomes calmer, more organized, and more favorable for the result we want to achieve.
+The useful way to use hair transplant vitamins is to support a strong surgical plan, not to rescue a poor one.
+When the operation is done carefully and the patient’s body is supported well, the recovery period becomes easier to manage and more favorable for the result the surgery can realistically deliver.

-I discuss vitamins with seriousness, not as decoration.
 A good transplant is not finished when the last graft is placed.
 The months after surgery matter.
 If the patient eats poorly, ignores deficiencies, changes products every few days, or takes supplements without telling the surgeon, the recovery becomes less controlled.
-My preference is a calm plan, clear instructions, and supportive care that helps the patient reach the best result that the surgery and donor capacity can realistically provide.
+Clear instructions, proper medical review, and supportive treatment should help the patient reach the strongest result that the surgery and donor capacity can realistically provide.